Guided imagery

 • Enhances patients' subjective sense of control, reducing treatment resistance

-• Can concurrently improve heart rate variability (HRV) and cortisol levels
+• Can simultaneously improve heart rate variability (HRV) and cortisol levels

 • Applicable across all age groups and various disease types

-Clinical studies show that regular practitioners experience an average reduction of 25-30% in anxiety scores, and chronic pain patients reduce dependence on analgesics by 40%.
-Additionally, it can serve as an adjunct in cancer treatment to help patients cope with chemotherapy-induced nausea and fatigue.
+Clinical studies show that regular practitioners experience an average reduction of 25-30% in anxiety scores, and chronic pain patients reduce dependence on pain medications by 40%.
+Additionally, it can serve as an adjunct in cancer treatment to help manage nausea and fatigue caused by chemotherapy.

 Risks and Side Effects

-The vast majority of patients can use this therapy safely, but a few may experience brief emotional fluctuations due to over-immersion, such as anxiety reactions when recalling traumatic events.
+The vast majority of patients can safely use this therapy, but a few may experience brief emotional fluctuations due to over-immersion, such as anxiety when recalling traumatic events.
 Patients with severe dissociative disorders or during acute episodes of mental illness should use cautiously.

-• Contraindications: Acute psychosis, severe dissociative disorders, high risk of psychological flashbacks
+• Contraindications: Acute psychosis, severe dissociative disorder, high risk of psychological flashbacks

 • Possible transient reactions: dizziness, brief mood dips, excessive fatigue